rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type list of Filters.
 - Returns System.Int32.
-### protectionsummary
-- The protectionsummary subcommand takes no arguments.
-- Returns ProtectionSummary.
 ### quarantineddetailsforworkload
 Quarantine details of a workload.